- Last Modified:

 This page opens in a tabular format with seven columns:

-- Name - shows the content name, the content ID number, and a breadcrumb link to edit the content.
+- Name - shows the content name, ID number, and a breadcrumb link to edit it.

 - Version - the version number of the Content Item.
 Each time you make and save an edit to a Content Item a version is created.